10 Healthy Drinks You’re Not Drinking—Yet!

 All-natural pomegranate juice is one of the most nutritious beverages on supermarket shelves.
 This vibrant fruit juice is packed with antioxidants that help protect cells from damage and decrease inflammation, which may help relieve some types of arthritis.
 It’s also rich in immune-boosting vitamin C, making it one of our favorite healthy drinks to fight off colds.
 Learn more about the health benefits of pomegranate.

 Need a few reasons why you should incorporate beets into your diet?
-Beets loaded with health benefits as they are a powerful source of folic acid, magnesium and nitrates.
+Beets’ health benefits are abundant, starting with the fact that they’re a powerful source of folic acid, magnesium and nitrates.
 Our bodies convert nitrates into nitric oxide, which helps lower blood pressure and improve blood flow.
 Some studies suggest it’s a great food to eat before you workout to increase stamina.
 Grab a juicer and make this sweet healthy drink to go.

 We recommend starting your day with lemon water.
 Lemon water is a surprisingly powerful immune booster.
 Just 2 tablespoons of lemon juice stirred into a glass of water adds 14mg vitamin C. Another bonus?
 You’ll probably drink more lemon water than plain water because it tastes better—one more way to help stay hydrated.

 This elixir is one of the hottest healthy drinks on the market.
 Wellness junkies rave about kombucha’s health benefits.
-Fizzy and fermented, kombucha is packed with probiotics, like other healthy fermented foods, that promote healthy bacteria in the gut.
-These bacteria aid in digestion, and help your body absorb of vitamins and minerals.
-Find out our favorite Kombucha brand from our most recent taste test.
+Like other healthy fermented foods, fizzy kombucha is packed with probiotics that promote healthy bacteria in the gut.
+These bacteria aid in digestion and help your body absorb vitamins and minerals.
+Find out our favorite kombucha brand from our most recent taste test.

-Who knew dessert could be nutritious?
-We’ve all heard about the health benefits of cocoa, but this antioxidant-rich drink is even more beneficial when mixed with milk, which is high in calcium and usually fortified with vitamin D. Find a new favorite hot chocolate recipe or try one of our favorite hot chocolate brands.
+Who knew treats could be nutritious?
+We’ve all heard about the health benefits of cacao, but this antioxidant-rich drink is even more beneficial when mixed with milk, which is high in calcium and usually fortified with vitamin D. Find a new favorite hot chocolate recipe or try one of our favorite hot chocolate brands.